usil/eventhos-web/readme.md

 ## What is eventhos?

-Eventhos is an open source platform that some principles of Event Driven Architectures to improve the integration or choreography between company systems.
+Eventhos is an open source platform that applies event-driven architecture principles to allow the user to orchestrate their system integrations using a simple user interface instead of complicated publisher and subscriber source codes in applications.
+You only need webhooks and rest APIs to integrate all your systems.

 Here a minimalist High Level Diagram